 5. Consider taking a melatonin supplement.

-TIPS ON TAKING MELATONIN
+TIPS FOR TAKING MELATONIN

 It is essential to look for independent testing and certification to verify the amount of melatonin listed on the label.
-Independent testing and certification can also confirm that supplement is free from contaminants.
-USP or NSF® International conduct third-party testing and certification for dietary supplements, so look for these on your supplement label.
+Independent testing and certification can also confirm that a supplement is free from contaminants.
+USP or NSF® International conducts third-party testing and certification for dietary supplements, so look for these on your supplement label.